kwals/chrome-bug/README.md

 ***_What steps will reproduce the problem?_***

-1.Navigate to a page with an iframe.

-  Both page and iframe request the same web font.
+1. Navigate to a page with an iframe, where main page and iframe load the same webfont.

-  Page has content that is `display: hidden` until button is clicked.

 2. Refresh page.

-3. Click button to show hidden content.
+3. Click button to show hidden text on main page.

 See example at [kwals.github.io/chrome-bug](kwals.github.io/chrome-bug)